 Do your gums bleed after brushing or flossing?
 While occasional bleeding can happen to everyone, it can indicate gum disease if it becomes a regular issue.
 As one of the most common signs of periodontal disease, bleeding and sore gums are important symptoms to monitor.

-Dr. Forgosh and his staff at Green Hills Dentistry in Allentown, PA offer general dentistry services and targeted solutions that detect and treat gum disease at all stages.
+Dr. Forgosh and his staff at Green Hills Family & Cosmetic Dentistry in Allentown, PA offer general dentistry services and targeted solutions that detect and treat gum disease at all stages.

 Causes of Bleeding Gums and Gum Disease

 Bleeding gums is a sign of inflammation and active periodontal disease.
 This is usually in response to a bacterial infection caused by plaque and calculus on teeth and root surfaces.
 Inflammation causes recession and bone loss which can lead to mobility, pain and tooth loss.